How to bind a logout page to the Connect2id server

 }

-If the user chooses to remain logged in set the confirm_logout to false:
+If the user chooses to remain logged with the OpenID provider submit a confirmation with op_logout set to false:

 PUT /logout-sessions/rest/v1/eyJhbGciOiJIUzI1NiJ9...
 HTTP/1.1